hlizjones/flexpath-revisit-functions-exercises/challenge-problems-for-later/challenge-problems.md

     - Memory management considerations

-By working through these problems, you'll strengthen your understanding of the JavaScript concepts you've listed and gain practical experience in applying them to solve algorithmic challenges.
+By working through these problems, you'll strengthen your understanding of the JavaScript concepts listed above and gain practical experience in applying them to solve algorithmic challenges.